 Just like in most buses around the world, the name of the next stop is displayed on a screen in the front part of the vehicle, often spelled out in Japanese and sometimes translated into English.

-Situated to the left of the driver (who is at the front of the vehicle on the right hand side), this machine is intended to handle most passenger-related procedures.
+Located on the left of the driver (who sits on the right-hand front of the vehicle), this machine is intended to handle most passenger-related procedures.

 It may be used, among other things, to:

-- Receive the exact amount for your payment through a tiny slot (no change given);
+- Collect your payment through a tiny slot with the exact amount (no change given);

-- Pay directly with your IC card, from which the amount paid will be directly deducted;
+- Pay directly with your IC card, from which the amount will be deducted;

-- Stamp your pass when using it for the first time (you will only be required to present it to the driver after that).
+- Punch your pass when using it for the first time (you will only be required to show it to the driver after that).

-Given the difficulty that may arise from carrying any (especially bulky) luggage around when riding the buses in Kyoto, we strongly recommend you to use the excellent Takkyubin delivery system or simply hire a taxi when you have heavy luggage in tow.
+Kyoto buses being cramped and overcrowded, it is almost impossible to carry any (especially bulky) luggage around when riding them.
+Therefore, we strongly recommend the use of the excellent Takkyubin delivery system or simply to hire a taxi if you don’t travel light.

-Depending on your destination, it may sometimes prove more convenient to take the subway.
+Depending on your destination, it may sometimes prove more convenient to ride the subway.
 However, although less crowded and free from traffic congestion, it has two main drawbacks.
-First of all, its network consists of only two lines:
+First, its network consists of only two lines: